South Puget Sound Interstate 5 - Dashboard

 Annual highlights

-In 2021, annual GP person miles traveled and vehicle delay increased from 2020, due to recovery of traffic volume, but still lower than the pre-pandemic level.
-Nearly 1.6 million person miles were traveled in the GP lanes on I-5 between Olympia and Federal Way, a 11% increase from 2020.
+In 2021, annual GP person miles traveled and vehicle delay increased from 2020, due to the recovery of traffic volumes in the wake of COVID-19.
+However, annual GP person miles traveled and vehicle delay in 2021 were still lower than the pre-pandemic levels.
+Nearly 1.6 billion person miles were traveled in the GP lanes on I-5 between Olympia and Federal Way, a 11% increase from 1.4 billion in 2020.
 Travelers on this corridor experienced 1.5 million hours of vehicle delay in 2021, up 135.4% from 0.6 million in 2020.
 Approximately 25% of parking spaces at park and ride lots on this corridor were occupied in 2021, down from 29.1% in 2020.

 In 2019, nearly 1.6 billion person miles were traveled in the GP lanes on I-5 between Olympia and Federal Way, the same as in 2018.
 Travelers on this corridor experienced 2.4 million hours of vehicle delay in 2019, up 24% from 1.9 million in 2018.
 Approximately 81% of parking spaces at park and ride lots on this corridor were occupied in 2019, up from 76% in 2018.